kaz-Anova/StackNet/README.md

 pip install sklearn
 ```

-For an easier installation in winodws, the user could download [Anaconda](https://www.continuum.io/downloads) and make certain to check the **Add Anaconda's python to PATH** when it shows up during the installation.
+For an easier installation in windows, the user could download [Anaconda](https://www.continuum.io/downloads) and make certain to check the **Add Anaconda's python to PATH** when it shows up during the installation.

 All sklearn python scripts executed by StackNet are put in `lib/python/`

 ### Install Python Generic Algorithms(**NEW**)

 This a new feature that allows the user to run his/her own models as long as all libraries required can be found in his/her system when calling python.
-Assuming python is installed as explained in sklearn version above the user may have a look inside **lib/python/**.
+Assuming python is installed as explained in sklearn version above, the user may have a look inside **lib/python/**.

-The scripts **PythonGenericRegressor0.py** and **PythonGenericClassifier0.py** are sample scripts that show how to format these models. the '0' is the main hyper parameter (called index) of the model PythonGenericRegressor (or PythonGenericClassifier).
-The data gets loaded in sparse format, but aftee this the user could add whetver he/she wants.
+The scripts **PythonGenericRegressor0.py** and **PythonGenericClassifier0.py** are sample scripts that show how to format these models.
+The '0' is the main hyper parameter (called index) of the model PythonGenericRegressor (or PythonGenericClassifier).
+The data gets loaded in sparse format, but after this the user could add whetver he/she wants.

 One could make many scritps and name them PythonGenericRegressor1,PythonGenericRegressor2...PythonGenericRegressorN and call them as: